mullvad/mullvadvpn-app-tests/BUILD_OS_IMAGE.md

 * Launch the VM and complete the installation of macOS.

-## Bootstrapping RPC server
+## Bootstrapping test runner

-* In the guest, create a service that starts the RPC server, `/Library/LaunchDaemons/net.mullvad.testunner.plist`:
+* In the guest, create a service that starts the test runner, `/Library/LaunchDaemons/net.mullvad.testunner.plist`:

     ```
     <?xml version="1.0" encoding="UTF-8"?>